jbeck018/howlerops/frontend/src/lib/sync/README.md

 ## License

-Part of SQL Studio.
+Part of Howlerops.
 See main LICENSE file.